Silveris/Fonorow-PandasChallenge/.ipynb_checkpoints/README-checkpoint.md

 ### Before You Begin

-1. Create a new repository for this project called `pandas-challenge`. **Do not add this to an existing repository**.
+1. Create a new repository for this project called `pandas-challenge`. **Do not add this homework to an existing repository**.

 2. Clone the new repository to your computer.